-Which makes Fredricksburg peaches a top pick for us here in Austin Texas.
+This makes Fredricksburg peaches a top pick for us here in Austin Texas

 Let’s talk about peaches.
 The peach season starts in May and runs all the way thru August offering a lengthy growing and harvesting season.
 But you really don’t want to miss out on the opening season offerings.
-The peaches come off the trees sweet and begging to become a special mothers day dessert like, you guessed it, Peach Napoleon.
-Peach Napoleon might sound like a hard to dessert to make, but I would have to say that’s the farthest from the truth.
+The peaches come off the trees sweet and begging to become a special Mother's day dessert-like, you guessed it, Peach Napoleon.
+Peach Napoleon might sound like a hard dessert to make, but I would have to say that’s the farthest from the truth.
 A small few ingredients treated with respect and simplicity offers a fresh dessert you really can taste.

-- 3 Tbsp of Orange Juice (Or Lemon – I like the sweetness from the Orange for this dessert)
+- 3 tablespoon Orange Juice Or Lemon - I like the sweetness from the Orange for this dessert

 Whipped Cream / Ice Cream